 - Your investment loan interest is 100% deductible each year, while the equity investments give you tax-preferred capital gains.
 Plus, you can defer them almost forever if you have very tax-efficient investments.

 - The break even point for a typical example is an investment return of only 4.5% after year 1, 4% after 7 years, and 3.3% after 20 years.
 (This assumes a 40% tax bracket and 10% of the investment growth taxed each year – 90% tax efficiency).

 - In short, after 7 years, you only need 2/3 of the loan interest rate to break even and after 20 years, you only need just over ½ the loan interest rate.

 There are real risks with leverage into equities.
 They can be minimized, however, with an effective investment strategy, understanding the risk level of your investments, by not taking any distributions out of the investments, and making sure it is a long term strategy.

-    Implemented properly, once you give up the myths, leveraging into equities combined, with your RRSP’s, can be the best way to achieve your long term goals.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Implemented properly, once you give up the myths, leveraging into equities combined, with your RRSP’s, can be the best way to achieve your long term goals.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).